Testing the Amp\`ere-Maxwell law on the photon mass and Lorentz-Poincar\'e symmetry violation with MMS multi-spacecraft data: Method and data analysis

-We have localised burst data for associating inconsistencies to different physical regions, and to more turbulent or quiet local plasma conditions.
-After examination of the constraints in \cite{rezeaud-belmont-2018}, we opted for computing the ram $p_R$, magnetic $p_M$, and thermal $p_T$ pressures at each data point.
-If $p_R > 10~max(p_M, p_T)$, we identify the region as solar wind; if $ 0.3 ~ min(p_M, p_T) < p_R < 4 ~ max(p_M, p_T)$, as magnetosheath;finally, if $ 10~p_R < p_M$, as magnetosphere.
-The region of undetermined data points between the solar wind and the magnetosheath is named zone I, whereas between the magnetosheath and magnetosphere, zone II, see Table \ref{results}.
-For the gaps (solar wind + zone I), 76\% (42473/55916) in modulus and 65\% (77847/119850) by components lay in 14\% of the total data.
+We have localised burst data for associating inconsistencies to physical regions of different levels of turbulence, to understand if the underlying physics of plasma influences the results and ultimately the number of inconsistencies.
+Various criteria to differentiate the plasma regions, have been proposed, {\it e.g.}, \cite{rezeaud-belmont-2018}, which in our case has led to an often ambiguous assignment of data to regions.
+We have thus identified the regions otherwise.
+We have computed the ram $p_R$, magnetic $p_M$, and thermal $p_T$ pressures at each data point.
+If $p_R > 10~max(p_M, p_T)$, we identify the region as solar wind; if $ 0.3 ~ min(p_M, p_T) < p_R < 4 ~ max(p_M, p_T)$, as magnetosheath; finally, if $ 10~p_R < p_M$, as magnetosphere.
+The region of undetermined data points between the solar wind and the magnetosheath is named zone I; between the magnetosheath and magnetosphere, zone II, see Tab. \ref{results}.
+Remarkably, we observe that the gaps (solar wind + zone I), amount to 76\% (42473/55916) in modulus and 65\% (77847/119850) by components lay in 14\% of the total data.
+This seems to indicate a strong effect of the plasma environmental conditions.